-3.4.1 The SDS should provide a clear description of the data used to identify the hazards.
+- 3.4.1 The SDS should provide a clear description of the data used to identify the hazards.
 The minimum information outlined in Chapter 4 should be included, where applicable and available, on the SDS under the relevant headings.
-If specific information is not applicable or not available under a particular subheading, the SDS should clearly state this.
-Additional information may be required by competent authorities.

-3.4.2 Care should be taken when using Aabbreviations such as 'N/A' or 'N/R' should not be used, as their usage could lead to confusion.
+If specific information is not applicable or not available under a particular subheading, the SDS should clearly state this.[The value of entering "not available or "not applicable" is debatable.
+At worst, it makes the SDS look like a box ticking exercise and simply increases the length of the document.
+In our opinion, the safety data sheet is more comprehensible if headings for which data is not available or not applicable are not shown on the SDS.]
+Additional information may be required by competent authorities. - 3.4.2 Abbreviations such as 'N/A' or 'N/R' should not be used, as their usage could lead to confusion.
 For example, 'N/A' may mean either 'not available' or 'not applicable'.
-In general, where abbreviations are used, a legend explaining the abbreviations should be included.

-This is language dependent, and may be true in English, but not in other languages

-3.4.3 Some subheadings relate to information that is national or regional in nature, for example "EC number" and "occupational exposure limits".
-Suppliers or employers should include information under such SDS subheadings that is appropriate and relevant to the countries or regions for which the SDS is intended and into which the product is being supplied.

-3.4.4 This guideline is based on In addition to the guidance on preparation of an SDS developed by the UNSCEGHS, there are a number of internationally recognised standards.
-These including the ILO Standard under the Recommendation 177 on Safety in the Use of Chemicals at Work, the International Standard 11014 of the International Standard Organization (ISO), the European Union Safety Data Sheet Directive 91/155/EEC as amended by 2001/58/EC and the American National Standard Institute (ANSI) standard Z 400.1.
+In general, where abbreviations are used, a legend explaining the abbreviations should be included. - 3.4.3 Some subheadings relate to information that is national or regional in nature, for example "EC number" and "occupational exposure limits".
+Suppliers or employers should include information under such SDS subheadings that is appropriate and relevant to the countries or regions for which the SDS is intended and into which the product is being supplied. - 3.4.4 In addition to the guidance on preparation of an SDS developed by the UNSCEGHS, there are a number of internationally recognised standards.
+These include the ILO Standard under the Recommendation 177 on Safety in the Use of Chemicals at Work, the International Standard 11014 of the International Standard Organization (ISO), the European Union Safety Data Sheet Directive 91/155/EEC and the American National Standard Institute (ANSI) standard Z 400.1.